 Again, those dates are critical.
 There may be times that you want to repurpose that content, whether it’s small updates or a complete rewrite.
 In that case, there might be a time you want to list both the original and reposted date.
-Here is something you might want to read to learn more about that on our blog.

 On Last Tip – Deleting Posts